DuGites/cft_generator/README.md

 The AWS Python Wrapper Generates a CF Template and Spins the Stack with the CFT.
 Make sure that you setup your virual enviroment and install the dependencies.
 Also make sure that then VPC_ID parameter is given a value that exists in your console.
+The script will create a security group with the specific permissions for the given ports.
+It will then spin up the ec2 instance and associate the security group to it followed by the rds instance.

     1. pip install requirements.txt
 To execute the script you would need to run the following command.
 Default values have